 - Dementia – It may be difficult to believe dementia can be misdiagnosed, but it does happen.
 Elderly patients can suffer from late-life depression, which can cause cognitive impairment similar to dementia.

 - Migraines – Many migraines are misdiagnosed as sinusitis, or a sinus infection.
 Misdiagnosis can cause patients to suffer through ineffective treatments.

-The best way for doctors to avoid a misdiagnosis is to collect a detailed patient history, perform a thorough neurological exam, and utilize appropriate medical tests and scans.
+The best way for doctors to avoid a misdiagnosis is to collect a detailed patient history, perform a thorough physical and neurological exam, and utilize appropriate medical tests and scans.
 Failing to do so could cause significant harm to the patient or even death.